Baked Chicken Drumsticks

 Chicken bouillon powder takes the flavor of chicken up a notch so I always use some when seasoning chicken.

-Now considering the times we live in, you do not have to use my exact seasoning blend.
-Use the spices and herbs you have on hand.
+If you do not have to use my exact seasoning blend, use the spices and herbs you have on hand for your drumsticks.

-Other options for seasoning chicken are wet marinades.
+Other options for seasoning baked chicken drumsticks are wet marinades.
 Two of my favorite wet marinades are:

 - Green seasoning: This blend of fresh herbs and spices makes any meat or fish taste so good!